takanori-azegami-jp/OSHIStamp-docs/README-EN.md

 Not only can you easily create and edit timestamps with intuitive operations, but advanced users can also perform speedy tasks using shortcut keys.

-Additionally, you can jump to the corresponding video with a single click from the per-video saved memo list, allowing smooth access to previously created timestamps.
+Additionally, with the AI summary and the per-video saved memo list, you can jump to the corresponding video with a single click, allowing smooth access to previously created timestamps.

 We help make your "Oshi" activities more enjoyable and convenient.
 Please make use of it!